 When I was forty I wanted to publish children’s books.
 I did.
 I sold some, but ended up giving thousands away (with the generous Evi Wyler).

-When I was fifty I wanted to change academia, to make it more exciting, relevant, inspirational.
+When I was fifty I wanted to change education, to make it more exciting, relevant, inspirational.
 Dr. Alon Amit and Hagai Cohen are partners in crime.
 We try here.
 We try there.

 We’re still trying.
 Mostly at Shenkar College in Ramat Gan.